Sales Tax Registration

 Sales Tax by State Guide for Businesses

-Qui Transtulit Sustinet, Latin for “He who transplanted sustains”.
-This is Connecticut’s state motto, and dates to the early colonial days.
-Whether you’re an ambitious entrepreneur or a seasoned business owner, The Land of Steady Habits is a great place to create a sustainable business.
+Qui Transtulit Sustinet, Latin for “He who transplanted sustains," is Connecticut's state motto.
+Whether you’re an ambitious entrepreneur or a seasoned business owner, The Land of Steady Habits can be a great place to build a sustainable business.
 However, understanding the ins and outs of sales tax is critical to that success.
-In this comprehensive guide, we’ll navigate the nuances of nexus, demystify sales tax for remote sellers, and give you the tools you need to file your Connecticut sales taxes promptly and accurately.
+This comprehensive guide walks through how Connecticut sales tax works, when you need to collect and remit it, how nexus is established, and your filing requirements.

 Sales Tax Faqs